 This lab is directed by Drs.
 Robert Hanlon and Michael Brook, and is focused on forensic neuropsychology and neurocriminology - areas of research which involve the application of neuropsychological theory and methods to the understanding of the root causes of violent aggression and criminal behavior.
 Specific projects in the lab address: 1) examining neuropsychological functioning in homicide offenders, 2) exploring relationships between neurocognition, emotion processing, psychopathy, and violent behavior; and 3) development of comprehensive violence risk assessment instruments.
 Students in our lab choose Clinical Neuropsychology as their clinical emphasis and have a strong interest in applying their clinical and research skills in the forensic arena.

-Laboratory of Cognitive Control and Clinical Neuroscience (Not Recruiting for 2013-2014)
+Laboratory of Cognitive Control and Clinical Neuroscience (NOT Recruiting)

 This lab focuses on understanding how cognitive control processes — those processes that help guide thought and behavior based on internally generated goals — are altered in individuals with or at risk for various forms of psychopathology.
 We use translational laboratory and fMRI approaches adopted from the cognitive neurosciences to study the functional neural networks involved in the control of attention, working memory, and behavioral responding and how these are altered in individuals with psychopathology (primarily schizophrenia and affective psychoses) and those at genetic or clinical risk for such disorders, as well as the impact of pharmacological treatments on these networks.
 Students in our lab have the opportunity to learn diagnostic and clinical assessment procedures of severe psychopathology, standard neuropsychological methods for evaluating cognitive functioning, and laboratory and fMRI based acquisition and analysis of neurophysiologic data.